500-internal-server-error/VCPA/README.md

 # VCPA

-`VCPA` is a Discord bot that records voice call participants' attendance.
+`VCPA` is a Discord bot that records voice call participants' attendance. _This project intends to be a genericized version of [this project](https://github.com/binusgdc/VCPA)._

 ## Quick Start